-- d) Retaining walls shall be no higher than ten feet.
-Fences shall be no higher than six feet. - e) Minimum open space of 30% of lot area.
-Maximum lot coverage of 40% of lot area.
-Maximum impervious surface coverage of 70% of lot area. - f) Parking requirements.
-No more than 1.3 parking spaces per dwelling unit (rounding up) consisting of a mix of surface and garage parking spaces.
-Parking spaces may be located in a parking garage(s) located beneath the building(s); however, surface parking spaces for visitors, deliveries and guests may be located outside the building.

-Bicycle Parking.
-Bicycle parking or bike storage spaces shall be provided at the ratio of at least 1⁄2 space per dwelling unit (rounding up).
+- d) Retaining walls shall be no higher than ten feet. - e) Fences shall be no higher than four feet. - f) Minimum open space shall be 30% of lot area.
+Maximum lot coverage shall be 40% of lot area.
+Maximum impervious surface coverage shall be 70% of lot area. - g) Parking requirements.
+No more than 1.3 parking spaces per dwelling unit (rounding up) (including any dwelling unit designated to be in Subdistrict B under Section 6B.2.4), consisting of a mix of surface and garage parking spaces.
+Parking spaces may be located in a parking garage(s) located beneath the building(s); however, surface parking spaces for visitors, deliveries and guests may be located outside the building. - h) Bicycle Parking.
+Bicycle parking or bike storage spaces shall be provided at the ratio of at least 1⁄2 space per dwelling unit (rounding up) (including any dwelling unit designated to be in Subdistrict B under Section 6B.2.4).
 At least 80% of the minimum required bicycle parking spaces shall be covered (rounding up).
-The spacing of all bike parking shall be 30" on center minimum.
+The spacing of all bicycle parking shall be 30" on center minimum.